PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 As a first step we will load an fMRI dataset that is the first subject of the classic study of :ref:`Haxby et al. (2001) <HGF+01>`.
-For the sake of simplicity we are using a helper function that loads and pre-processes the data in a similar way as it was done in the original study.
-Later on we will get back to this point and look at what was done in more detail, but for now it is as simple as:
+For the sake of simplicity we are using a helper function that loads and pre-processes the data in a way similar to the original study.
+Later on we will get back to this point and look in greater detail at what was done, but for now it is as simple as:

 >>> ds = get_haxby2001_data()